HomePage Path

 NY 992-134 County Durham England

-Bowes Castle Bowes Castle was originally a Norman earth and timber ringwork and bailey fortress, founded by Alan, count of Brittany.
-Built within the Roman fort of Lavatrae and divided into two baileys by a wide L-shaped ditch, it guards the Stainmore pass.
-In the 12th century, King Henry II founded the stone keep and bailey castle, when adding a formidable rectangular three storey hall-keep and forebuilding.
-Originality the church of St Giles, stood within the inner bailey and the layout of the outer bailey, is shown by the remains of its Roman ditch.
+Bowes Castle Bowes Castle was originally an 11th century earth and timber ringwork and bailey fortress, founded by Alan, count of Brittany.
+Built to guard the strategic Stainmore pass over the Pennines, it stands in the north west angle of the 3rd to 4th century Roman fort of Lavatrae.
+In the late 12th century, King Henry II founded the stone keep and bailey castle, when adding a massive rectangular three storey hall-keep and forebuilding.
+Divided into two baileys by a wide once wet moat, the layout of the outer bailey, is shown by the remains of its Roman ditch.
+No other masonry work is apparent but the church of St Giles once stood within the original inner bailey.
+Reported as being in ruins and of little use in 1325, it is thought to have been dismantled and stripped of much of its stone facing by the 17th century.
 5 miles north-east is Barnard Castle and 14 miles west is Brough Castle.

 Street Map